mjggibson4/Practical2/Finalised/readme.md

 ## 1. Prerequisites

 Before this project can be executed, a suitable python environment must first be in place.
 This project was used using the data science platform Anaconda.
 This package is free and includes the integrated development environment Spyder 3.3.6 on which this project was developed.
-A installation guide to Anaconda alongside installation instructions can be found here:
+An installation guide to Anaconda alongside installation instructions can be found here:
 [install guide](https://docs.anaconda.com/anaconda/install/windows/ "").

-This model scrapes the initial locations for the sheep agents from the web.
-Due to this a suitable web connection is advised although in it absence these starting locations will be randomly generated.
+This model scrapes the initial location of the bomb from the web.
+Due to this a suitable web connection is advised.
+In the absence of an internet connection, a .txt file containing this bombing location has also been provided.
 This model was developed in a PC environment but has been successfully tested on Mac OS.

 ## 2. Installation

-This project consists of 3 python scripts and one text file which should be downloaded from the github repository found here: [Practical 1 Repo](https://github.com/mjggibson4/Practical1 "").
-These files should be saved to the users desktop.
+This project consists of 3 python scripts and one text file which should be downloaded from the github repository found here: [Practical 2 Repo](https://github.com/mjggibson4/Practical2 "").
+These files should be saved to the user’s desktop.
+This program attempts to write a .csv file in the location from which the project is run.
+It is for this reason important the user has write access to this location to prevent complications.

 ## 3. Project Structure

 The three script files contained within this project have their own unique function.

 GUI:  Sets up the graphical user interfaces from which the program is run.
-This interface allows for the initial parameters of the model to be edited as neccesary.
-These parameters are verified within this script before the model is allowed to run.
+This interface allows for the initial parameters of the model to be edited as necessary.
+These parameters are verified within this GUI script before the model is allowed to run.

 Maincode: Defines the logic behind the model itself.

-Framework: Contains the classes from which the agents are defined.
-This framework dictates the behaviours of the bactera such as how they move in the XY and Z planes.
+Framework: Contains the classes from which the bacterial agents are defined.
+This framework dictates the behaviours of the bacteria such as how they move in the XY and Z planes.

-In.txt: Backup environment containing the bombing location in the event of no internet connection.
+In.txt (Optional but recommended): Backup environment containing the bombing location in the event of no internet connection.

 ## 3. Initialising the Program